Vyral/base-template/_posts/2021-02-12-what-are-the-3-steps-to-securing-an-appointment-with-every-buyer.md

 Here are the three steps you can take to ensure you secure an appointment with every qualified homebuyer who reaches out to you:

 **1\.
 Respond quickly.** If you get an inquiry on a home, the most important thing is to respond quickly, preferably in under five minutes.
-In the largest study of internet inquiries ever done, it shows that if you can’t call the inquirer back within five minutes, you’re better off not calling at all.&nbsp;
+The largest study of internet inquiries ever done revealed that if you can’t call the inquirer back within five minutes, you’re better off not calling at all.&nbsp;

 **2\.
-Ask if there are any questions they have and when they can preview the property.** This immediately helps drive the conversation to the two things that 99% of homebuyers want: answering questions and setting up a time to preview the property.
+Ask them if they have any questions and when they can preview the property.** This immediately helps drive the conversation to the two things that 99% of homebuyers want: answering questions and setting up a time to preview the property.
 Framing it like this starts the conversation right out of the gate.

 {% include pullquote.html %}